Fsivri-cpu/strivex-websocket--/README.md

 You should see the message: "Relevance AI WebSocket Server is running."

-## WebSocket + Webhook Integration
+## How It Works

-This project uses a combination of WebSocket and Webhook technologies:
+This project uses a multi-service architecture:

-1. **WebSocket**: Used for real-time communication between the frontend client and the backend server
+1. **Node.js Socket.IO Server**: Handles real-time WebSocket connections with the frontend client
+2. **Python FastAPI Service**: Interfaces with Relevance AI and handles streaming/polling logic

+Data flow:
+- Frontend sends message → Socket.IO server
+- Socket.IO server forwards message → FastAPI service
-2. **Webhook**: Used for receiving asynchronous responses from Relevance AI
+- FastAPI service attempts streaming from Relevance AI

-To use it in your frontend project:
+- If streaming is enabled: real-time word-by-word responses flow back to the client
+- If streaming is disabled: automatically falls back to polling with a complete response

+### Frontend Integration

 1. Install Socket.IO client: